Amanpreet-Kaur-Garcha/Spotify-Clone/README.md

 # Spotify-Clone
-A responsive Spotify clone built using HTML and CSS, replicating the core UI and layout of Spotify.
-Developed using Visual Studio Code.
+A responsive Spotify Clone UI built using HTML and CSS, designed to replicate the look and feel of Spotify’s web interface.
+This project focuses on front-end layout, styling, and responsiveness across different screen sizes.